freepik-company/tekton-exporter/README.md

 | `--metrics-port`     | Port where metrics web-server will run              |     `2112`      | `--metrics-port 9090`                                      |
 | `--metrics-host`     | Host where metrics web-server will run              |    `0.0.0.0`    | `--metrics-host 10.10.10.1`                                |
 | `--populated-labels` | Comma-separated list of labels populated on metrics |       `-`       | `--populated-labels "apiVersion,pipelineName,projectName"` |

+> For Prometheus SDK it is mandatory to register the metrics before using them.
+> Due to this, if you use `--populated-labels` flag and the label is not present in some PipelineRun or TaskRun
+> the label will be populated with `#` as value

 ## Examples